-Our legal name is Cellectis S.A. and our commercial name is Cellectis.
+Our legal name is Cellectis SA and our commercial name is Cellectis.
 We were incorporated as a société anonyme, or S.A., under the laws of the French Republic on January 4, 2000 for a period of 99 years.
 We are registered at the Paris Registre du Commerce et des Sociétés under the number 428 859 052.
 Our principal executive offices are located at 8, rue de la Croix Jarry, 75013 Paris, France, and our telephone number is +33 1 81 69 16 00.
 Our agent for service of process in the United States is Cellectis, Inc. located at 430 East 29th Street, New York, New York 10016.
 We also maintain a website at www.cellectis.com.
 The reference to our website is an inactive textual reference only and the information contained in, or that can be accessed through, our website is not a part of this Annual Report.

-Our capital expenditures and additions to intangible assets for the years ended December 31, 2017, 2018 and 2019 together amounted to \$2.7 million, \$4.9 million and \$13.0 million, respectively.
-These expenditures primarily consisted of the acquisitions of industrial and laboratory equipment and fittings required to conduct our research programs, the improvements of Calyxt's and Cellectis' sites and the first investments to start the construction of our new manufacturing facilities in Paris and in the United States.
+Our capital expenditures and additions to intangible assets for the years ended December 31, 2018, 2019 and 2020 together amounted to \$4.9 million, \$13.0 million and \$50.6 million, respectively.
+These expenditures primarily consisted of the acquisitions of industrial and laboratory equipment and fittings required to conduct our research programs, the improvements of Calyxt's and Cellectis' sites and investments in connection with the construction of our new manufacturing facilities in Paris and in the United States.
 We expect our capital expenditures to increase in absolute terms in the near term as we continue to advance our research and development programs and grow our operations.
-We anticipate our capital expenditure in 2020 to be financed from our cash and cash equivalents on hand.
+We anticipate our capital expenditure in 2021 to be financed from our cash and cash equivalents on hand.
 Primarily, these capital expenditures will be made both in France and in the United States, where our research and development facilities are currently located.